Minty-Meeo/Pikmin-1-Randomizer-Gecko/README.md

 ![Gecko Codes Tutorial](https://raw.githubusercontent.com/Minty-Meeo/Pikmin-1-Randomizer/master/docs/Gecko-Codes-tuto.gif)

 Make sure the revision of your copy of Pikmin 1 matches the code you are using.
 You can find this in the Game Properties window.
+Revision 1 is v1.01, Revision 2 is v1.02, etc.

 ![Game Info Tutorial](https://raw.githubusercontent.com/Minty-Meeo/Pikmin-1-Randomizer/master/docs/Info%20tuto.png)